libre-devops/azure-cidr-checker-function-app/README.md

 ### Deploying with anything greater than Python 3.9x

-If you try to deploy the code using an interpeter newer than Python3.9, you will likely get some bugs from the package versions in the crypto library.
-I am working on making this a docker container so I don't need to put up with it myself.
+If you try to deploy the code using an interpreter newer than Python3.8, you will likely get some bugs from the package versions in the crypto library.
+I am working on making this a docker container, so I don't need to put up with it myself.

+2 workarounds exist -
+1. Hope that you have the correct Python version installed
+2. Use the core function tools to do the remote build for you, this can be seen in the `func-deploy.yml` as part of this repos Actions